 As it turns out the launch was well received and generated a great amount of headlines, embedding the name of Bluetooth within the minds of people everywhere.
 Edelman had done a fine job, and we later discovered that they had won an award based on the amount of publicity this launch had generated.

 After the launch of the SIG with it’s new Bluetooth codename, I got an email from my buddy Sven Matthesson.
 He told me that the Ericsson CEO had called him and asked how the technology got the name Bluetooth and he didn’t know what to tell him.
-I reminded Sven about the night in Toronto where he told me the story of the book “the Longboats” and that the name of the kind in that book was Harald Bluetooth, and that when I got home I had seen a picture of Bluetooth’s runic stone in this book “The Vikings” I bought, and I just thought it would make a great code name.
+I reminded Sven about the night in Toronto where he told me the story of the book “the Longboats” and that the name of the Danish king in that book was Harald Bluetooth, and that when I got home I had seen a picture of Bluetooth’s runic stone in this book “The Vikings” I bought, and I just thought it would make a great code name.
 I also reminded him that even though IBM proposed the name PAN, they had never done a trademark search on the proposal (and everyone had assumed they had done the trademark search).